Professor Ron Behrens

 I undertook postgraduate training in gastroenterology and nutrition at the University of Cambridge.
 I have undertaken overseas research in various countries, including The Gambia, Bangladesh, Indonesia and Tanzania.
 I have advised multi-nationals organisations on health issues and policy in overseas sites and contributed to health policy and safety of overseas workers.
 I continue to contribute to health policy bodies including, the British Defence forces, NATHNaC and W.H.O. on health threats and diseases associated with travel.
-My current appointment is as the only NHS Consultant in Travel Medicine, based in theHospital for Tropical Diseases’ Travel Clinic (part time) and as a Senior Lecturer,
+My other current appointment is as the only NHS Consultant in Travel Medicine, based in theHospital for Tropical Diseases’ Travel Clinic.

 I contribute to a number of training and educational programmes including the Diploma in Tropical Medicine and Hygiene and teach on a number of master programmes.
 I provide in service training on travel medicine in my travel clinic.